 My career as an architect started with drafting machines.
 The top technology we had access to was the electronic goniometer built into the set squares.

 The transition from paper to software for technical drawing was revolutionary for us.
 The advent of BIM brought three-dimensional design to parametric design, which I approached with Revit.
-Avant-garde and complex contemporary architecture has been achieved exclusively through BIM, thanks to which project feasibility checks become increasingly precise and accurate.
+Avant-garde and complex contemporary architecture has been achieved exclusively through BIM, thanks to which project feasibility checks have become increasingly precise and accurate.

 Are you familiar with the BIMobject platform?

 Yes, I do know it, my colleagues who usually draw in Revit use it a lot.
-It’s certainly the reference platform for content quantity and quality, I obviously recommend continuing to enrich the library.
+It’s certainly the reference platform for content quantity and quality, I recommend continuing to enrich the library.

-Due to the lack of real BIM objects from manufacturers, many architectural firms are forced to hire personnel to model each individual object.
+Due to the lack of real BIM objects from manufacturers, many architectural firms are forced to hire personnel to model each object.
 Having them readily available is certainly useful to be competitive in execution times.

 How has the pandemic changed your way of designing?